Due to unforeseen circumstances, publication orders cannot be taken or processed at this time. Publication ordering buttons and links will not work.

 - medical history

 Your doctor will look for a certain pattern in your symptoms.
 Your doctor can diagnose IBS by using symptom-based standards such as the Rome criteria.
 Based on the Rome criteria, IBS may be diagnosed if

 - your symptoms started at least 6 months ago

-- you have had abdominal pain or discomfort at least 3 days each month for the past 3 months
+- you have had abdominal pain or discomfort at least three times a month for the past 3 months

 - your abdominal pain or discomfort has two or three of the following features: